Home

 Echolalia is form of speech common in very young typical children and children with autism in which the child repeats back to a speaker exactly what they have said.
 A parent may ask a child with autism, “What did you do in school?
 And the child with autism may reply, “Do in school”.
 Echolalic verbalizations are repeated over and over rather than just once.
 Some echolalia involves repeating television ads, phrases from songs or nursery rhymes, without regard to the context.
 Echolalia may be immediate in response to a spoken utterance by another person, or delayed (e.g. repeating at TV ad hours later).
 Echolalia is a form of speech but usually does not communicate information.
 Children with ASDs who are 2-3 years of age and exhibit echolalia are more likely to develop spoken speech than similar children with ASD who do not speak at all at the same age.

-“My daughter with autism is doesn’t like to wear certain coarse fabrics.
-Is there a treatment for that problem?”
-A variation on the same question: “Our son with Asperger’s hates high frequency sounds, like fire engines, sirens, whistles, etc. What is the best treatment for that?”
+"My daughter with autism doesn't like to wear certain coarse fabrics.
+Is there a treatment for that problem?"
+A variation on the same question: "Our son with Asperger's hates high frequency sounds, like fire engines, sirens, whistles, etc. What is the best treatment for that?"

-Our son with Asperger’s Disorder gets “stuck” doing things over and over until it drives everyone in the family to distraction.
-For awhile it was turning light switches on and off, then it was opening and closing doors.
+Our son with Asperger's Disorder gets "stuck" doing things over and over until it drives everyone in the family to distraction.
+For a while it was turning light switches on and off, then it was opening and closing doors.
 What can we do to stop this?

-Compulsiveness is a core feature of autism, and is present to some degree in all people with ASDs.
-Kanner described it as “insistence on sameness”, doing a given thing repeatedly, exactly the same way.
+Compulsiveness is one of the most core features of autism, and is present to some degree in all people with ASDs.
+Kanner described it as "insistence on sameness", doing a given thing repeatedly, exactly the same way.
 It is not willful stubbornness or being intentionally oppositional.
-You may have seen the television program “Monk” about the detective with Obsessive Compulsive Disorder.
+You may have seen the television program "Monk" about the detective with Obsessive Compulsive Disorder.
 Just as Lieutenant Monk has no idea why he has to straighten objects and make sure items are in the correct order, neither does your child.
 All your child knows is that it needs to be that way.
-If a preferred or expected routine is disrupted children with ASD typically become very upset, cry and may have a tantrum or “melt down”.
-There are several ways of dealing with compulsivity.
-First, the more anxious the child is in general, the more they are likely to engage in compulsive rituals.
-If you can identify anxiety-provoking situations, and help the child avoid them or negotiate around them, compulsiveness will be less disruptive.
-Second, tell the child in advance exactly what is going to happen and when.
-Third, negotiate with the child.
-Tell them you’re going to do it your way this time and his way next time.

 C. ABOUT INTENSIVE EARLY INTERVENTION